‘Winter is Coming’ is Your Car Prepared for the Challenge?

 The battery is the next most important thing that has to be cared for to ensure you do not get stranded in a parking lot or on the road.
 A battery that is merely weak in the summer could die in the winter.
 If you were waiting to replace your battery, now is the right time for it.
 Turn off the electrical accessories as soon as you are finished using them.
 Leaving high-power draining items like the seat-warmers and rear windscreen (defogger) deprive the battery of a lot of power.

 As the sun sets early in the winter, the foggy weather and the damp roads, every bit of lumen you can squeeze out of your car’s headlamp is definitely going to enhance your safety.
 This simple trick can help you get more out of your lights and keep them free from the slush or dirt from sticking to the headlamp which hinders visibility.
 Clean your headlamps, then apply a dab of car wax.
-Any type will do, let it dry and buff it off with a microfiber towel.
+Any type will do, let it dry and buff it off with a microfiber cloth.
 Repeat.
 Do this for all the lights and while at it, check if all the lights are working fine.
 The headlamps are for your visibility and the other lights will keep the fellow motorists informed of your decisions.

 Clean your windscreen, wax it and buff it too.
 This helps with better visibility as wax is a water repellent and won’t allow dust or slush to settle on it.
 This wax trick can come in handy during monsoons too.
 Always keep the windscreen wiper bottle full as you are likely to use it often to clear mist, slush, and dirt off the windscreen to keep it spotless.
 If your wiper blades are over 6 months old, now will be the ideal time to change it.
 Hardened wipers are bad for the glass, they will scratch the windscreen, limiting visibility and even cause a replacement of the windscreen itself.
 Dried slush or dirt is bad for your car’s paint too.
 So, as you have waxed and buffed the windscreens, windows, and headlamps, wax and buff the painted surface too, it is easier to clean dirt off a waxed surface.